PTC-Education/Onshape-Integration-Guides/Flask_Intro.md

 Such that, the return message from `configure_onshape_client()` will be put in the `return1` placeholder.
 Although not necessary, an additional button is also added above to allow the user to go back the `/login` page for potentially a new REST API call.

 As a result, we have presented the most basic structure of a Flask app that can make REST API calls to Onshape documents specifically.
-The main purpose of these two webpages are to allow the users to enter their credential information in a form and then make API calls to the document that they specify.
+The main purpose of these two webpages are to allow the users to enter their credential information in a web form and then make API calls to the document that they specify.
 Some potential directions that you may build upon this simplest structure include:
 - Add additional HTML designs and CSS styling to the webpages to improve the user interface and allow more functions
 - Build additional webpage with Flask for additional functionality